VIT Chennai B.Sc. Admissions 2025

 30 | Grand Revision: Practice Papers Covering All Topics |

-Securing the 100 percentile in the CUET Mathematics may be challenging but is not unachievable.
+Securing a good score in the CUET Mathematics may be challenging but is not unachievable.
 It required dedicated CUET Mathematics preparation.
 One of the first and foremost tasks that the candidates must do is to understand the CUET Mathematics syllabus.
 The candidates should ensure that they attempt the CUET Mathematics question paper with confidence.
-The information about the CUET Mathematics syllabus is provided below:
+Below is the exam pattern of CUET Mathematics 2025.

 Section A of the CUET Mathematics will contain 15 questions from both the applied Mathematics and Mathematics questions.
 It is compulsory for the candidates to attempt these questions.